 - The addition of a "Mission Statement" that concisely and clearly states the core purpose of the CLUP. - Replace the original Introduction section with a new Introduction/Vision narrative that provides a more detailed and focused description of our vision for Lysander today and tomorrow. - Add a new section on Renewable Energy Opportunities that overviews both the potential for renewable energy development as well as the challenges/conflicts that this development poses for Lysander (i.e., most notably commercial solar farms and preservation of open space and prime agricultural land). - The core elements of the 2015 "Transportation" section remain valid.
 Adopt the suggested rewrites/updates. - Adopt the suggested rewrites for the various parts of the "River System" section.
-These rewrites updates the core elements of this section.
+These rewrites update the core elements of this section.

 - Recommend the Town replace the 2015 Parks and Recreation section with the proposed rewrite.
-The proposed section both modified and updates the topic, with specific recommendations for the establishment of a new park in the Cold Springs area and the creation of modified and updated the topic, with specific recommendations for establishing a new park in the Cold Springs area and creating a number of additional general access sites to the river system. - Add a new section to the Agriculture section of the CLUP that updates trends in farming regarding: numbers and sustainability and summarizes the challenges farmers face in the years ahead. - Adopt the proposed updates and editorial changes for the "Physical Environment" section.
+The proposed section modified and updated the topic, with specific recommendations for establishing a new park in the Cold Springs area and creating a number of additional general access sites to the river system. - Add a new section to the Agriculture section of the CLUP that updates trends in farming regarding numbers and sustainability and summarizes the challenges farmers face in the years ahead. - Adopt the proposed updates and editorial changes for the "Physical Environment" section.
 Core elements and recommended policies remain valid. - The core elements of the Public Facilities section remain valid.
-Adopt the recommended updates and the new language that identifies that the Town has leased its sewer system into the Onondaga County Sanitary District. - Adopt the suggested rewrites for various parts of the "Commercial and Industrial Land Use" section.
-These rewrites update vital statistics regarding: properties zoned Commercial and Industrial, and where appropriate, recommend modification to the 2015 CLUP's proposed policy actions. - Replace the original Residential Land Use section in order to remove references to the Transfer of Development Rights (TDR) Program, update trends in residential development, and outlinve the issues facing Lysander with future developments. - Adopt the proposed minor updates concerning the Planning Board's responsibilities regarding protocols for interaction with certain outside agencies and the addition of a new paragraph pertaining to the County's establishment of the 2018 Onondaga County Emergency Management Plan.
+Adopt the recommended updates and the new language that identifies that the Town has leased its sewer system to the Onondaga County Sanitary District. - Adopt the suggested rewrites for various parts of the "Commercial and Industrial Land Use" section.
+These rewrites update vital statistics regarding properties zoned Commercial and Industrial, and where appropriate, recommend modification to the 2015 CLUP's proposed policy actions. - Replace the original Residential Land Use section in order to remove references to the Transfer of Development Rights (TDR) Program, update trends in residential development, and outline the issues facing Lysander with future developments. - Adopt the proposed minor updates concerning the Planning Board's responsibilities regarding protocols for interaction with certain outside agencies and the addition of a new paragraph pertaining to the County's establishment of the 2018 Onondaga County Emergency Management Plan.